Work Visa

 How long does it take to process a work visa in Ireland?

-The processing time for work visas in Ireland can take up to 8 weeks.
+The processing time for work visas in Ireland takes 2–4 weeks (Trusted Partner) or 6–12 weeks (standard).

 Do I need a job offer to apply for a work visa in Ireland?